NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

           rotational, shape and possibly additional constants for all of the mission targets; if any

-  * SCLK
+  * IK

-       *  latest spacecraft on-board clock(s) correlation SCLK file(s)

-       *  additional latest SCLK files if the project and/or science teams produced special SCLKs for instrument or other hardware clocks or if more than one kind of SCLK kernel was made for the same clock; if any

-       *  special SCLK file implementing mean local time or other SCLK-like time systems (see MER for examples); if any
+       *  latest IK file for each of the instruments

+       *  latest IK file for auxiliary s/c subsystems, the data from which might be used for science purposes (antennas, star trackers, horizon sensors, etc); if any

   * CK